Trixter9994/lazero/README.md

 ## SSH/MOSH & RDP/VNC/SPICE are now on schedule, along with the QUARTZ scheduler

 While needing multiple shells and cursors to save exploration time, we also need a scheduler to make full use of computational resources.
+Kinda like TC (Thin Client) anyway.

 The cron scheduler is outdated and inaccurate.
 A qualified scheduler must be at least measured in seconds, not in minutes.
 Running this on PC as a service is just fine.